cloudfoundry/docs-bosh/content/dns.md

 ---
 ## BOSH DNS Addresses in Config Server Generated Certs {: #dns-variables-integration}

-MARK ME AS Alpha Feature
+!!! note
+    This feature is still in alpha phase.

 With BOSH `v267+`, [Config Server](variable-types.md) generated certificates can be optionally created with automatic BOSH DNS records in their Common Name and/or Subject Alternative Names.

 A [variable](variable-types.md) of type `certificate` can now **explicitly** consume two links:

-1. Name: `alternative_name`, Type: `address`.
+1. **Name:** `alternative_name`, **Type:** `address`.
 When consumed, the BOSH DNS address of the link provider will be added to the Subject Alternative Names of the generated certificate.
-1. Name: `common_name`, Type: `address`.
+1. **Name:** `common_name`, **Type:** `address`.
 When consumed, the BOSH DNS address of the link provider will be set as the Common Name of the generated certificate **ONLY IF** the variable definition does not specify a common name.
 If the variable definition specifies a common name, it will **NOT** be overridden.

-Note that the above 2 links are optional.
+**Note that the above 2 links are optional.**

-One recommended way to hook the links providers with the consumers variables is by using the [custom provider definition](links.md#custom-provider-definitions) feature.
+The recommended way to hook the links providers with the consumers variables is by using the [custom provider definition](links.md#custom-provider-definitions) feature.

 ### Consuming `alternative_name`